 There are occasional “gardening” days to cut back undergrowth and trees which encroach on the old quarry at the mine entrance.

-There is a small scale mining display along the vintage tram route in Crich Tramway Village and a mineral gift shop.
-We need help maintaining equipment and displays and staffing the shop – especially at weekends.
+There is a small scale mining display along the vintage tram route in Crich Tramway Village.
+We occasionally need help maintaining the displays.

 THE CONSERVATION TEAM